-Stony Brook University's School of Professional Development offers graduate programs designed to provide the academic preparation and credentials necessary for college and university professionals to enhance their expertise and advance their careers.
+Stony Brook University's Higher Education Administration program is designed to provide the academic preparation and credentials necessary for college and university professionals to enhance their expertise and advance their careers.

-The program combines aspects of theory and practice within the changing landscape of American higher education.
+The programs combine aspects of theory and practice within the changing landscape of American higher education.
 It is suitable for individuals working in community colleges, 4-year colleges and universities—both public and private—as well as government agencies that address higher education planning and regulation.

 Two Program Options: Master of Arts and Advanced Graduate Certificate